What if we saw

-Historically, many of these initiations have been either lost, forgotten or stigmatized for the last several hundred years in the post-colonial world.
+Historically, many of these initiations have been either lost, forgotten or stigmatized for the last several hundred (or thousand) years.

 In the US, as a fusion of variously uprooted peoples with fractured cultural identities, the majority of us lack a language with which to recognize or honor initiation.

 is both deeply personal and profoundly political in a culture where aging, loss and death are shunned.
-The Rites of Passage living museum installation-performances and other iterations in print + film, are intended to act as catalysts for introspection, transformation and connection and to inspire us to create new ways to honor the myriad cycles and transitions in their lives.
+The Rites of Passage living museum installation-performances, and other iterations in print, film & online are intended to act as catalysts for introspection, transformation and connection and to inspire us to create new ways to honor the myriad cycles and transitions in their lives.
 Ultimately Rites of Passage seeks to expand the human potential to embrace the full spectrum of our lived experience.